jansmolders86/BlocksJs/README.md

 Endgoal is a similar expierence as the Blocks Leap Motion demo.

-Working:
+Done:

-* VR
+* Add VR support (boolean in HTML)
 * Physics
-* Generating blocks
+* Generating blocks and planks
-* world look and feel
+* World look and feel
-* initial integration with Leap Motion hands
+* Initial integration with Leap Motion hands

 TODO:
 * Replace HTML buttons with ThreeJs rendered feedback